-- (i) within the State, or - (ii) in the course and for the purpose of performing your functions as a member, or - (iii) in the course and for the purpose of any trade, profession, employment or other occupation (other than as member, office holder, holder of a designated directorship, occupier of a designated position or special adviser), or, - (iv) in the case of a member, by the Inter Parliamentary Union or any of the following specified bodies: the Council of Europe and its Committees, the Organisation for Security and Co-operation in Europe, the Western European Union Assembly, the British Irish Parliamentary Assembly, the North/South Inter-Parliamentary Association, the Inter-parliamentary Conference on Common Foreign and Security Policy, the Common Defence and Security Policy and/or by other parliaments for the purpose of bilateral visits, or - (v) as a member, by any other organisation of states or governments of which this State or the Government is a member or a body of or associated with.
+- (i) within the State, or - (ii) in the course and for the purpose of performing your functions as a member\, or - (iii) in the course and for the purpose of any trade, profession, employment or other occupation (other than as member, office holder, holder of a designated directorship, occupier of a designated position or special adviser), or, - (iv) in the case of a member, by the Inter Parliamentary Union or any of the following specified bodies: the Council of Europe and its Committees, the Organisation for Security and Co-operation in Europe, the Western European Union Assembly, the British Irish Parliamentary Assembly, the North/South Inter-Parliamentary Association, the Inter-parliamentary Conference on Common Foreign and Security Policy, the Common Defence and Security Policy and/or by other parliaments for the purpose of bilateral visits, or - (v) as a member, by any other organisation of states or governments of which this State or the Government is a member or a body of or associated with.

-Further items excluded are travel facilities, living accommodation, meals or entertainment supplied as a gift for personal reasons only by

-- (i) a relative or civil partner or friend of yours, or - (ii) friend or relative of your spouse or civil partner, or unless the acceptance of such a gift could reasonably be seen to have been capable of influencing you in the performance of your functions.
+Further items excluded are travel facilities, living accommodation, meals or entertainment supplied as a gift for personal reasons only by a relative or civil partner or friend of yours, or friend or relative of your spouse or civil partner, or friend or relative or civil partner of your child or of your spouse's child unless the acceptance of such a gift could reasonably be seen to have been capable of influencing you in the performance of your functions.